 Of the approximately 178 contacts per day (on average) received by The Trevor Project, 7.3 percent typically self-identify as transgender.
 However, within 24 hours after President Trump’s tweet regarding transgender military service members, contacts from transgender individuals spiked to 17.5 percent of all contacts.
 Furthermore, in the week after the Texas legislature introduced the anti-trans “bathroom bill,” contacts from transgender young people doubled to 14.7 percent.

 It sickens me that a kid as young as seven years old was pushed to the point of considering suicide because a school couldn’t get their shit together enough to recognize that they were endangering a child’s life.
-It truly makes me ill to think that Nikki Brar’s case isn’t unique, that she represents the struggles of many trans kids across the country who are othered by the very institutions that are required to protect them.
+It truly makes me ill to think that this case isn’t unique, that she represents the struggles of many trans kids across the country who are othered by the very institutions that are required to protect them.
 What’s especially painful is knowing that these schools really think they did everything in their power to help, when they in fact have done nothing but harm these children.

 It breaks my god damned heart that people can’t get their shit together enough to protect actual children.

 That’s the real tragedy here.
-Kids like Nikki aren’t seen as kids anymore by these folks determined to perpetuate marginalization.
+Kids like this one aren’t seen as kids anymore by these folks determined to perpetuate marginalization.
 They’re a talking point, a statistic, a number, a check box on a form.
 She was made to be something to be dealt with and discussed, when in fact she’s a child, someone with feelings that deserve to be recognized, validated, and celebrated.
 That, at the end of the day, is where the school and its administration failed.
 They stopped looking at their students as people, and they started looking at them as issues.

 And if dehumanizing kids doesn’t break your heart, then I don’t know what else to say to you.

 Want more stories like this?
 Become a subscriber and support the site!